magneticio/vampkubistdocs/ADVANCED_TUTORIAL.md

 ```

 Now you can set up a gateway to expose the Service you just created to the outside.
-**For this example to work properly you need to define your own hostnames for the gateways you are going to create.**
+**For this example to work properly you need to define your own hostnames for the gateway you are going to create.**
-So, choose two hostnames and specify them in the gateway configuration as shown below.
+Choose two hostnames and specify them in the gateway configuration as shown below.

 ```shell
 vamp create gateway gw-app1 -f ./yourgateway.yaml